Vis4Sense/student-projects/2023-summer/intern-Daniel-Abreu/readme.md

 - Not sure about the recommendation made by the model (Is the recommendation similar/related to prompt tried?)
 - Not happy about 80-90% of the image generated, even after becoming more experienced with the model, the percentage of non-useful images doesn’t really drop

+## Richard's Requirements and Challenges
+Richards requirements involve the following:

+- Improved running time: Richard finds the current running time quite long, which affects his productivity.
+He would like to explore the possibility of reducing the running time to have a more efficient workflow
+- Improved creative process: Richard is concerned
+- Clear Prompt-Image Relationship: Richard has observed that in multiple instances, changing the prompt does not yield the expected image changes, he would like a clearer and more consistant relationship between the prompts written and the generated images.
+However, at the same time, the unexpected image changes do provide him with a more creative approach to using the Disco model.
+- Deeper understanding of the model: Richard wants to learn more about how the model works in order to maximise its potential and extract more value out of the model's capabilities.
+- More efficient management of exploration history: Richard currently saves prompts and images to a folder which is deemed inefficient for managing what has been done and tested, he would like to explore a more effective approach to track and utilise past exploration results.
+- Higher percentage of useful generated images: Currently Richard expresses that he is dissatisfied with the quality of the generated images, around 80-90% of the images produced are not useful or desired.
+- Less need for debugging: Richard encounters issues with a prompt not being fully processed during the cases of forgetting to put a colon before a weight which results in that weight being ignored and having to re-run the model.
+## Goals that the extension will achieve

+### 1st Stage:
+- History Management: The extension will provide a more efficient way to manage and utilize the exploration history.
+It will offer intuitive tools for organizing, searching, and retrieving past prompts and generated images.
+This functionality will save valuable time and effort when accessing and utilizing previous experiments.
+- Efficient Exploration: The extension will enable users to explore the capabilities of the Disco model more effectively.
+It will provide a streamlined interface to track and manage the exploration history, allowing users like Richard to easily revisit and build upon their previous experiments.
+- Enhanced Control: The extension will allow users to have better control over the output of the model.
+By providing a user-friendly interface to steer and modify prompts, it will enable users to fine-tune the generated images according to their specific requirements more efficiently.
+- Ability to write notes/feedback of attempted prompts/output

+### 2nd Stage:
+- ??Prompt Debugging: The extension will offer prompt debugging functionality to help users identify and rectify issues with their prompts.
+It will provide feedback and suggestions to ensure that the intended instructions are correctly interpreted by the model, thus avoiding unexpected or undesired results.
+(Perhaps by suggesting to install a debugger extension)
+- Improved Image Generation: The extension will assist users in creating the desired images.
+By leveraging the exploration history and providing insights into the prompt-image relationship, it will help understand the factors that influence the model's output.
+This understanding will enable users to make more informed decisions and generate more desired images.
+- Provide recommendations based on user annotation by understanding the user's notes and outputting a recoomnded prompt or weight

 Potential Additions:
 - Add a toggle list to transverse between versions